-The Corporation accounts for pension liability based on actuarial valuations measured as of the beginning of the year (June 30, 2019).
+The Corporation accounts for pension liability based on actuarial valuations measured as of the beginning of the year (July 1, 2022 to June 30, 2023).
 The Corporation retirement plan was administered as trusts following the guidance in GASB Statement No. 73 since there are no assets accumulated in trusts meeting the following criteria established by GASB Statement No. 68: